 International industry and company information, including SWOT profiles

-- for access to some MarketLine reports, connect to Business Source Premier, select the "Enhanced Business Searching Interface" and browse or search the Industry Profiles
+- for access to some MarketLine reports, connect to Business Source Premier, search for "Marketline" and then use the left column filter to limit Publisher to "Marketline"

 Short biographical information from these famous Marquis Who's Who series: Who's Who in America, Who's Who in the World, Who's Who in American History, Who's Who in American Art, and Who's Who in American Politics.

 full text from 500+ popular, high school magazines, 360+ reference books, 85K+ biographies, 100K+ primary source documents, and an Image Collection of 285K+ photos, maps & flags, color PDFs and expanded full text backfiles (back to 1975) for key magazines

 brings together in one place the majority of the leading materials science databases, with specialist content on materials science, metallurgy, ceramics, polymers, and composites used in engineering application.

 offers worldwide overview of literature on mathematics education, including didactics in mathematics to text books & teaching material; also covers education in computer science on the elementary level.